Frequently Asked Questions (FAQs)

 Why can't I get through on the phone?

-We are receiving a high level of calls due to coronavirus and are responding as quickly as we can.
-If you are calling about an upcoming appointment, you can email email@example.com, and please include your hospital or NHS number.
+We are receiving a high level of calls and are responding as quickly as we can.
+If you are calling about an appointment, you can email email@example.com, and please include your hospital or NHS number.

 When emailing us, please include the following information to help us get to you as soon as we can: